jules2689/trudeau/docs/2020-04-18/pre_news.md

 **Rosemary**:

-Does it worry you about having to send her back?because, if anything, this pandemic has exposed, eileen, that long-term care homes are obviously struggling during thispandemic, but may be we are not doing enough for older canadiansacross the board.
+Does it worry you about having to send her back? because, if anything, this pandemic has exposed, Eileen, that long-term care homes are obviously struggling during thispandemic, but may be we are not doing enough for older canadiansacross the board.

 **Interview**:

 Well, the government could be a little more lenient to families who want to take their loved ones home.
 It was a real dilemma for me because when I called the actionline, the ministry of health, the lady told me that My mother would lose her bed, that she would go on the waiting list as a pre-admit, and not sure when she would get back in.
-My question to her was is the pre-admit over or below the crises list?because I know the crises list is probably in a couple thousand.
+My question to her was is the pre-admit over or below the crises list? because I know the crises list is probably in a couple thousand.
 She couldn't answer that, but she did leave the phone and scamback with an answer and said it was below the crises list.
 At that point I e-mailed My local M.P.p. and voiced My concern and also e-mailed -- youknow, a detailed e-mail.
 I heard back from that office three days later.